AdobeDocs/commerce-merchant-services.en/help/store-fulfillment/app-setup.md

   - Customize all in app instructions (picking, staging, hand off).

-  - **Picking notifications**–Specify whether to send a push notification to start the picking process after a customer places an order.
+  - **Picking notifications**—Specify whether to send a push notification to start the picking process after a customer places an order.

-  - **Check in notifications**–Specify whether to send a push notification during the check-in process for order pickups- after check-in, after customer wait time exceeds a specified time period.
+  - **Check in notifications**—Specify whether to send a push notification during the check-in process for order pickups- after check-in, after customer wait time exceeds a specified time period.
 Or, disable notification.

   - **Hand off process**—Enable optional processes when Store Associate delivers order to customer, for example require a customer signature or prompt the associate to check customer ID.

-  - **Enable item rejection upon handoff**–Allow customers to return or cancel order items during order handoff.
+  - **Enable item rejection upon handoff**—Allow customers to return or cancel order items during order handoff.

   Work with the Walmart Commerce Technologies Client Services team to complete frontend configuration for the Store Assist App.